epfl-ada/ada-2024-project-adaventurers2024/README.md

 ## Research Questions

-Our research questions are organized around four main categories, which are designed to address the following sub-questions:

 ### 📊 Metrics & Performance

 1. What **metrics** (e.g., low ratings, limited number of ratings, revenue vs budget) best indicate movie failure?